MENA Property a Safe Haven Amid Global Uncertainty in 2012

-MENA Property a Safe Haven Amid Global Uncertainty in 2012Global investors, seeking a safe haven for their wealth amid uncertain economic conditions, are increasingly shifting capital into MENA real estate, according to the region’s largest luxury developer DAMAC Properties.
+MENA Property a Safe Haven Amid Global Uncertainty in 2012Global investors, seeking a safe haven for their wealth amid uncertain economic conditions, are increasingly shifting capital into MENA real estate, according to the region’s largest luxury real estate developer DAMAC Properties.

 The emerging trend is the result of a combination of factors, the most significant of which is the stabilisation of property prices, coupled with attractive rental yields of between 7-12%, according to CB Richard Ellis.